xyflow/react-flow-docs-v9/src/markdown/docs/api/hooks.md

 ### useZoomPanHelper

+This hook can only be used when your application is wrapped with a [`ReactFlowProvider`](/docs/api/components/provider/).
-This hook can be used to modify the viewport of the react flow graph.
+It can be used to modify the viewport of the react flow graph.
 Example:

 ```javascript
 import { useZoomPanHelper } from 'react-flow';